serraict/serraict.github.io/pages/01_practice_essay_questions.md

 tagline: ""
 ---

-## PSM2 practice essay questions

 I came across
 [these preparation questions on Simon Kneafsey's blog] for the PSM2 exam.

 Here are my answers, please provide your feedback below or contact me.

-I had a hard time writing these answers within 30 minutes it took me slightly over 45 minutes.
+I had a hard time writing these answers within 30 minutes, they took me slightly over 45 minutes.

 ### Refinement